Gustanascimento/codeanywhere.libraryapi/README.md

 * Developing CRUD operations to manage users using the REST architectural pattern (GET, POST, PUT and DELETE)

-* Development of unit tests for functionality validation

 * Cloud system deployment through Heroku